uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/1-language-overview.md

 ## Control Flow

-Now that we have expressions and variables, we can begin writing statements that affect Python program's control flow, or the order in which it executes statements.
+Now that we have expressions and variables, we can begin writing statements that affect Python program's _control flow_, or the order in which it executes statements.
 For now, we will do this using conditional blocks.

 ### if-elif-else Blocks